Record

 Creator NamePym, Sybil Vere M., 1884-1982, of Louth, Lincolnshire.

 Administrative HistorySybil Vere M. Pym, known as 'Daisy', was born and lived in Louth, Lincolnshire.
 She was Treasurer and active member of the Louth: Holy Trinity CMS Association.
-She died in 1982.

-AcquisitionPresented by the husband of the great-niece of S. V. M. Pym, February 2016.
+AcquisitionPresented by the family, February 2016.

 Related MaterialThere are further records relating to the CMS missionaries with whom Miss Pym was corresponding in the CMS archive (GB 0150 CMS) and the CMS Unofficial Papers (GB 0150 CMS/ACC) including a photograph of Annie Settle and the other missionaries kidnapped in 1925 (CMS/ACC29 F1).